lnewmanheggie/horiseon/README.md

 # horiseon
 A website for SEO company Horiseon.
+Updated the site to have semantic HTML tags for accessibility purposes, and cleaned up the CSS.